Director of Special Education Post-Master's Certificate

 The Director of Special Education program is designed for those who have a professional license, a Master's degree in Special Education, Educational Administration and Foundations, School Psychology, Social Work, or Speech-Language Pathology, and at least two years of experience in schools with students with disabilities.
 The program is designed to prepare educational professionals for leadership, organization, and administration of special education programs in Illinois.
 Completion of this post-Master's, non-degree certificate program enables qualified individuals to meet Illinois State Board of Education (ISBE) standards leading to endorsement as a Director of Special Education.
 Candidates for the endorsement must also pass the State of Illinois DOSE Content Area Test.

-We will begin accepting applications on January 1, 2018 for the next 2-year, weekend academy cohort to begin August 2018.
+We are still accepting applications with enrollment into current cohort in January 2019.
+Planned completion date is December 2020.
+The next cohort will not begin until August 2020.
 We are seeking dynamic professionals who desire to promote positive school outcomes through a career in special education administration and who desire to complete their program as efficiently as possible while maintaining a busy professional work life.
 Participants in the cohort will:

 meet four weekends each academic semester at the ISU Normal, IL campus on Friday evening and Saturday;